openkcm/documentation/README.md

 To try out the CMK Layer, visit and follow the instructions at:
 👉 [CMK Layer GitHub Repository](https://github.com/openkcm/cmk)

-Krypton Layer is currently in progress.
+Krypton Layer is currently in active progress.
 You can track its development and see the active epics here:
 👉 [Krypton GitHub Project Board](https://github.com/openkcm/krypton/issues?q=is%3Aissue+is%3Aopen+label%3AEpic)

 ## Support, Feedback, Contributing